PhD Program in Computer and Data Science @Unimore

 Research profile: Quantitative modelling of cultural diversity of language and cognition

-Our goal is to train researchers to become experts in quantitative modeling of abstract linguistic data , able to work out dedicated algorithms to extract historical signals from syntactic parameters, to master computer-assisted strategies and tools for the study of language transmission and diversification through time, space, and society, and to develop computational models of the structure of human grammars.
+Our goal is to train researchers in the analysis and quantitative modeling of deep language data, able to work out dedicated algorithms to extract historical signals from syntactic parameters, to master computer-assisted strategies and tools for the study of language transmission and diversification through time, space, and society, and to develop computational models of the structure of human grammars.

-A) Implementing tools and methods of cognitive and quantitative sciences for the investigation of the structure of human history and cultural diversity
+A) Implement tools and methods of cognitive and quantitative sciences for the investigation of the structure of human history and cultural diversity

-B) Modeling history through language: quantitative phylogenetics and comparative methods (Bayesian techniques and statistical algorithms)
+B) Investigate and apply quantitative algorithms and computer-aided techniques to the explanation of language diversity and change: quantitative phylogenetics and comparative methods (Bayesian techniques and statistical algorithms)

 1) Students with background in linguistics (e.g., computational linguistics, formal linguistics, historical linguistics, psycholinguistics, neurolinguistics, language acquisition) who want to specialize in computational and quantitative treatment and analysis of language diversity.

-Keywords : quantitative phylogenetics, Bayesian analysis, syntactic parameters, natural language, reconstruction
+Keywords: quantitative phylogenetics, Bayesian analysis, syntactic parameters, natural language, historical reconstruction

 Modeling structural interdependencies and their effects in constraining language diversity